mcourteaux/CraftMania/CraftMania/README.markdown

 -----

 You will need Oracle's [Java Virtual Machine (JVM)](http://www.java.com/de/download/).
 You should be sure that your Graphics Card (GPU) driver is up to date.
+It is recommended to take a look at "conf/conf.txt" and set the values you think are the best for your machine.

 Run the Game
 ------------